iTwin/bis-schemas/Domains/3-DisciplineOther/StructuralAnalysis/StructuralComponents.md

 ### Standard Organizations Definition Container

 The top level Element of StandardOrganization structure is defined as a single sub-modeled instance of `DefinitonContainer`.
-This Element is expected to have a Code with value set to "Standard Organizations", scope set to `Repository` Model id, spec set to "bis:DefinitionContainer".
-"Standard Organizations" Element is expected to be stored under `DictionaryModel`.
+This Element is expected to have a Code with value set to "Standard Organizations", scope set to `Model` Model id, spec set to "bis:DefinitionContainer".
+"Standard Organizations" Element is expected to be stored under "prf:DomainDefinitions" Model.

-### StandardOrganizations Model

 #### Classification System